csbio/BEAN-counter/README.md

 ###Requirements

-barseq_counter is written in python 2 (and currently MATLAB).
+BEAN-counter is written in python 2 (and currently MATLAB).
 It is recommended to download one of the latest versions of python 2.7.
 The following python libraries are also required (install them using: pip install PACKAGE, or kindly ask your sysadmin):

     numpy
     scipy